I like bright sunny summer days, so the transition to fall is always a downer for me.

 A Brief History of Daylight Saving Time

-Contrary to popular belief Daylight Saving Time has nothing to do with farmers.
-It was introduced in the United States during World War 1 to save coal used for heating homes, but people hated it so it was abolished.
+DST was introduced in the United States during World War I to conserve coal.
+People hated it, so it was abolished.

-During World War II, President Franklin Roosevelt mandated a year-round Daylight Saving Time, called "War Time," from February 9, 1942 to September 30, 1945.
+During World War II, President Franklin Roosevelt brought the time change back.
+He mandated a year-round Daylight Saving Time, called "War Time," from February 9, 1942, to September 30, 1945.

-Then, according to Spectrum Local News, states were allowed to observe or ignore DST for the next 20 years, which made things quite confusing so Congress passed the Uniform Time Act.
+Then, according to Spectrum Local News, states were allowed to observe or ignore DST for the next 20 years, which made things quite confusing for travelers.
+Congress addressed this and passed the Uniform Time Act.

-Today most states in the US still follow Daylight Saving Time, although there are efforts in some, like Minnesota, to get rid of the time shift.
+Today, most states in the US still follow Daylight Saving Time, although there are efforts in some, including Minnesota, to get rid of it.

-Will Minnesota Become the 8th State to Make Daylight Saving Time Permanent?
+Will Minnesota Become the Next State to Make Daylight Saving Time Permanent?

 GettyStock